jbreeden/lamina/README.md

 This project has been refactored, restructed, and renamed as [Rubium](http://github.com/jbreeden/rubium).

-Rubium support Mac, Windows, & Linux.
+Rubium supports Mac, Windows, & Linux.
 The refactoring removed a lot of unneeded code, and simplified many of the core concepts such as loading and configuring an application.

 This repo was a prototype of the initial idea (embedding MRuby into a Chromium browser).
 As tends to happen with prototypes, it came time to throw it away and make a fresh start.
 This repo remains mainly for git history.